Taliban capture key Afghan dam as fighting rages

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KANDAHAR: The Taliban have captured Afghanistan’s second-biggest dam after months of fierce fighting in their former bastion of Kandahar, the insurgents and officials said on Thursday.
+KANDAHAR: The Taliban have captured Afghanistan´s second-biggest dam after months of fierce fighting in their former bastion of Kandahar, the insurgents and officials said Thursday.

-Kandahar water department chief Tooryalay Mahboobi told AFP the Taliban recently warned Dahla employees not to go to work.
 Last month the insurgents blew up a bridge that connected the dam to adjacent districts, an AFP correspondent in Kandahar said.
+Dahla was built by the United States nearly 70 years ago to provide water for irrigating land in about seven districts of Kandahar.